willbryant/parallel_rspec/README.md

     $ gem install parallel_rspec

+This version of ParallelRSpec has been tested with RSpec 3.3.

 ## Usage

 By default, ParallelRSpec will use two workers.
 If you would like to use more, set an environment variable: